Changing eating habits may help keep cancer at bay

 These are the general guidelines offered by the American Institute for Cancer Research.
 What does it mean to eat mostly plant foods?
 Think of your dinner plate.
 Now, start to consider all the vegetables, fruits, whole grains and legumes you could put on that plate.
 Pick vegetables from a variety of colors: dark green spinach, red beets, orange carrots, yellow squash.
 Go for a new whole grain, like quinoa or whole-wheat pasta.
 Puree some navy beans or make some lentil soup.

 Then, once you've stocked your plate at least two-thirds full of these food groups, consider poultry or fish.
 Limit red meat (that includes pork) to no more than 18 ounces per week.
 And leave the hotdogs and bacon for special occasions.

 This is a good time to experiment.
 Talk to your family about your goals and get them on board with finding delicious new approaches to foods you haven't tried before.
-If you need ideas, check out the Cancer Center's Recipes Just for You Web site.
+If you need ideas, check out our recipes web page.

 If you want to lose weight, take this approach first.
 Your goal now isn't just to lose weight, but to find a way to eat healthy for the rest of your life.
 The weight loss will naturally follow, especially if you make a point of being physically active for 30 minutes a day.

 Be physically active however you can for at least 30 minutes per day.